MrCocoNuat/flowerbox/README.md

 # flowerbox
-ncurses experimentation
+ncurses experimentation, and possibly a stress reliever?

+Drop seeds in a virtual flowerbox and make your own garden.

 ![example flowerbox](flowerbox.png)

-When compiling link ncurses:
+When compiling make sure to link ncurses:
 - [whatever compiler] *.c \-lncurses